|

 Known locally as The Foot and The Hand, The Manuscript of Monte Cassino is composed of three enormous body parts – a foot, an ankle and a hand.
 Together, they form a poignant statement on the horror and destruction of war.

-Created by Edinburgh-born artist Sir Eduardo Paolozzi (1924 – 2005), the work is thought to have been created as a reaction to his experience of growing up during World War II.
+Created by Edinburgh-born artist Sir Eduardo Paolozzi (1924 to 2005), the work is thought to have been created as a reaction to his experience of growing up during World War II.

-Widely considered as a pioneer of British Pop Art, if you want to explore more of Paolozzi’s work, don’t miss a trip to the Scottish National Gallery of Modern Art where you can see how this revolutionary artist worked in a reconstructed display of his studio.
+Widely considered as a pioneer of British Pop Art, if you want to explore more of Paolozzi’s work, don’t miss a trip to the National Galleries Scotland: Modern where you can see how this revolutionary artist worked in a reconstructed display of his studio.

 Dreaming Spires